netreconlab/clamav/README.md

 # clamav

-This repo provides the Singularity image version for [ClamAV](https://docs.clamav.net/Introduction.html), an anti-virus toolkit.
+This repo provides a Singularity image version for [ClamAV](https://docs.clamav.net/Introduction.html), an anti-virus toolkit.
 It provides a number of utilities including a flexible and scalable multi-threaded daemon, a command line scanner and advanced tool for automatic database updates.
 To learn more about the image, look [here](https://docs.clamav.net/manual/Installing/Docker.html).

 ## Images
 Images of `clamav` are automatically built for your convenience.
 Images can be found at the following locations: